igsb/GestaltMatcher-Arc/README.md

 Save the following file in ./data/gallery_encodings/
 1. GMDB_gallery_encodings_v1.0.3.pkl (image encodings)

+**Config file**

+config.json stores the username and password required for the authentication.
+Please change the default setting before starting the REST API.
+Please also change the username and password in send_image_api.py.

 ### Build and run docker image
 Build docker image: `docker build -t gm-api .`